Rangitoto RompBeginner - Intermediate

 After about 2 kms you'll reach a bit of a clearing.
 Carry straight on following the steps on the Rangitoto Summit track.
 Another 300m of lovely bush running brings you to the Crater Rim Track.
 Turn sharp left up the boardwalk to the summit trig and stupendous 360° views across the harbour and the Hauraki Gulf.

 Turn left on the Summit Track and re-trace your earlier steps up the hill to the clearing.
 This time leave the clearing to the right following the sign to 'Rangitoto Summit via Road' and 'Lava Caves'.
 Keep a careful eye out for a junction after a couple of hundred metres.
-Straight ahead is a worthwhile dead-end detour to the lava caves (take a headlamp if you want to go exploring) and a left turn follows a track around under the summit cone to join Summit Road.
+Here you turn left (NOT straight on towards Lava Caves) and follow it a wee way until you reach Summit Road.

-Leave the summit by the same route as before and once again take a left turn off Crater Rim Track to rejoin the Summit Road.
-This time turn right on Summit Road and follow this rocky road down the hill for almost 3 kms.
-En route you need to bear left at a junction following the sign to Islington Bay Wharf (a right turn following the sign to Rangitoto Wharf provides a less interesting short cut back to the ferry if you are running short of time or energy).
+On hitting Summit Road turn right and follow this rocky road down the hill for almost 3 kms.
+En route you need to bear left at a junction following the sign to Islington Bay Wharf.

 When almost back at sea level turn right at a sign to Yankee Wharf, from where you will pick up the rugged and rocky Coastal Track that carries you the remaining 5 kms back to the wharf and hopefully a waiting ferry.